tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 - Using Default Scalars

+## Validation and Error Handling

+A. Validation in GraphQL Scalars

+B. Techniques to validate scalar inputs

+C. Custom error message

-## Upcoming upgradations in Scalars
+## Upcoming upgrades in Scalars

-A. Introduce new built-in Scalar types

-- Upcoming improvements in built-in Scalar types

-B. More customized Custom Scalar types

-C. Growing trends in Scalar design
+A. Potential improvements and extensions

-- Future directions and innovations in Scalar types
+B. Future trends in Custom Scalar types

 ## Conclusion

 A. Summarizing key points we have covered in this whole blog

-B. Recap the importance of scalar types in GraphQL development
+B. Recap of using Scalars and Resolver Functions with Apollo Client in projects